Russia's Political Repression Victims Database

 Step 1 - Convert The Name From English To Russian

 - Go to Google translate here: https://translate.google.co.uk/ and type your relatives surname in on the left hand side in English, like this:

 In my example above I have put my relatives surname in on the left "Gostik" and the Russian version has been created on the right Гостик because above that box I selected "Russian".
 Leave the Google translate page open as we will be using it again.

-*Note: Some users report that Google translate fails to translate names correctly from Polish to Russian.
+*Note: A really good website for converting Latin (i.e English) to Cyrillic and vice versa is https://www.lexilogos.com/keyboard/russian_conversion.htm.
 There are other sites such as www.lingojam.com (and many more) that you could try in order to get a correct translation.